DefangLabs/defang-docs/docs/providers/digitalocean/digitalocean.md

 After signing up for your account, be sure to setup your [personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).
 Defang will need to find this value in your shell as the `DIGITALOCEAN_TOKEN` environment variable.

 ### Authenticate with DigitalOcean Spaces
-You will also need a [Digital Ocean Spaces access key](https://docs.digitalocean.com/products/spaces/how-to/manage-access/).
+You will also need a [DigitalOcean Spaces access key](https://docs.digitalocean.com/products/spaces/how-to/manage-access/).
 Defang will need to find this value in your shell as the `SPACES_ACCESS_KEY_ID`, and `SPACES_SECRET_ACCESS_KEY` environment variables.

 ### Configure your shell environment